Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Conclusion

 \section{Conclusion}

 We presented \ours{}, a projector-guided conditional 3D diffusion framework for limited-angle electron tomography.
 The method addresses the missing-wedge challenge by (i) directly operating in 3D volume and train the diffusion model on FIB-SEM data via a physics-motivated simulator (ii) applying projection-consistency projector at every reverse-diffusion step.
-Across mitochondria and synapse datasets, \ours{} consistently improved reconstruction quality over FBP~\cite{Kak01}, SART~\cite{Zheng22a}, and recent diffusion-based baselines \mbir{}~\cite{Chung23a} and \dolc{}~\cite{Liu23k} under severe angular restrictions.
+Across mitochondria and synapse datasets, \ours{} consistently improved reconstruction quality over iterative method SART, U-Net based artifact suppression baseline \pfitre{}, and recent diffusion-based baselines \mbir{}, \dolc{}, \ddip{} and \scd{} under severe angular restrictions.
 The gains were most pronounced at $10^\circ$ angular range, where slice-wise approaches struggle to maintain volumetric consistency or have degraded quality.
 On real-data-derived tests, \ours{} balanced fidelity and artifact suppression better than competing methods.
 Finally, on raw real tilt series collected with angular range as narrow as $8^\circ$ ($1^\circ$ or $2^\circ$ steps), \ours{} produced clear and plausible reconstructions with enhanced contrast and structural coherence, demonstrating practical utility for tilting-range-constrained acquisitions.